-All classified resource blocks located between the current topography surface and the Whittle open pit shell constraint with grades greater than 0.3 g/t Au are included in the resource estimate.
+All classified resource blocks located between the current topography surface and the Whittle open pit shell constraint with grades greater than 0.3 g/t AuEq are included in the mineral resource estimate.
+The Z87 underground resource consists of blocks situated below the Whittle shell, in areas with contiguous blocks of grade 0.9 g/t AuEq or higher.
+A manual override was applied to discard scattered blocks or patches of isolated higher-grade blocks.